 This rule is self-explanatory and should help anyone who is wondering whose turn it is next to work it out correctly as it continues to apply in later rounds where two retrieves are being given.
 In this respect clear thinking is required where a round of one retrieve is about to conclude and another round of two retrieves about to start to make sure the right dog gets sent.
 It is vital, if at all possible, to have the order of sending worked out at least two retrieves in advance and for the Judge who is sending to take up a position in relation to the handlers which will prevent him sending the wrong dog.
 The sending judge should be slightly behind the handler of the dog which is next to be sent, and on the opposite side to the dog, so that the dog has every chance to mark in front and behind.
 If this is done consistently it will enable the other Judge in a Four Judge system to be aware which dog his co-Judge intends to send next and to keep a check that the order is correct.
 It is vital that Judges should maintain their concentration.
-If the wrong dog is accidently sent and it has not gone too far the judge should ask the handler to call it up.

 Dogs in line should be sent in order, even where this results in a dog being given consecutive retrieves.
-A new dog coming into line would not be sent for the next retrieve (unless there were no other dogs remaining in line, for example, after an evewipe)
+A new dog coming into line would not be sent for the next retrieve.